terasakisatoshi/ElasticCollision2D.jl/README.md

 This code was generated using the Composer feature in Cursor Editor, with Claude-3-5-Sonnet-20241022 as the underlying model.

-## Latest Release (v0.1.1)
+## Latest Release (v0.1.2)

-The latest version (v0.1.1) includes significant improvements to the physics simulation:
+The latest version (v0.1.2) includes:
+- Improved version control settings
+  - Added Manifest.toml to .gitignore
+  - Added *.mp4 to .gitignore to exclude animation files
+- All physics improvements from v0.1.1:
   - Physically accurate elastic collision implementation
   - Fixed collision handling for balls of different sizes
   - Improved position correction using mass ratios
   - Enhanced numerical stability

 ## Demo